 3. Create a board for your website

 Create a separate board to pin your blog posts.
-Organize them in different sections to let readers quickly find your contents by categories.
-If you are running a technology blog, create sections like technology, social media, blogging etc depends on the post types you have.
+Organize them in different sections to let readers quickly find your content by categories.
+If you are running a technology blog, create sections like technology, social media, blogging, etc depends on the post types you have.

 Feature your board on your profile to showcase it like a slider.
 The photo-sharing site allows you to feature up to 5 boards which will slide one after another.